-However, what are we to do when it is time to potty train the new pup?
-Simply going into the backyard is not possible when you live on Floor 29!
+However, when it is time to train the new pup, what will we do when the new dog wants to potty?
+Simply going into the backyard is impossible when you live on Floor 29!

 Fundamentals To Successful Potty Training a Chihuahua

 Routine Is Everything

 Make sure you feed your pup at the same time every day and take potty breaks at scheduled times every day.
 Your Chi will come to know what to expect, and you will be happy to know when they are relieving themselves, so you don’t have to worry about it.

 If you have a young chihuahua, take them to the puppy pad every hour or more frequently if you feel it is a better bet for success.